bmnepali/marionette-browserify-gulp-demo/README.md

 - Test coverage using Istanbul through Karma-coverage.

 Also includes the following demo apps:

-- Todo sub-app (from Marionetteify repo)
+- Todo module (from Marionetteify repo)
-- Contacts sub-app using backbone.localStorage(from the "Marionette: A Gentle Introduction" book)
+- Contacts demo using backbone.localStorage(from the "Marionette: A Gentle Introduction" book)
-- Contacts sub-app using a remote server (from the "Marionette: A Serious Progression" book)
+- Contacts demo using a rails remote server (from the "Marionette: A Serious Progression" book)

-TODO: hook up remote contacts app to mock API.
+- Contacts demo using remote server + backgrid + backbone.paginator

 If you've never used Node or npm before, you'll need to install Node.
 If you use homebrew, do: